-The Group's investment property assets have been valued for the purposes of the financial statements after deducting notional purchaser's cost of 5.8% of gross value, being the maximum amount for notional purchaser's costs as if they were sold directly as property assets.
+The Group's investment property assets have been valued for the purposes of the financial statements after deducting notional purchaser's cost of 5.8% of gross value, as if they were sold directly as property assets.
 The valuation is an asset valuation which is entirely linked to the operating performance of the business.
 They would have to be sold with the benefit of operational contracts, employment contracts and customer contracts, which would be very difficult to achieve except in a corporate structure.

 This approach follows the logic of the valuation methodology in that the valuation is based on a capitalisation of the net operating income after allowing a deduction for operational cost and an allowance for central administration costs.
 Sale in a corporate structure would result in a reduction in the assumed Stamp Duty Land Tax but an increase in other transaction costs reflecting additional due diligence resulting in a reduced notional purchaser's cost of 2.75% of gross value.
 All the significant sized transactions that have been concluded in the UK in recent years were completed in a corporate structure.
-The Group therefore instructed C&W to carry out a Red Book valuation on the above basis, and this results in a higher property valuation at 31 March 2014 of £834.2 million (£35.5 million higher than the value recorded in the financial statements).
-The valuations in Big Yellow Limited Partnership are £4.8 million higher than the value recorded in the financial statements, of which the Group's share is £1.6 million.
-The sum of these is £37.1 million and translates to 26.0 pence per share.
-We have included this revised valuation in the adjusted diluted net asset calculation (see note 12).
+The Group therefore instructed C&W to carry out a Red Book valuation on the above basis, and this results in a higher property valuation at 31 March 2015 of £1,068.4 million (£45.6 million higher than the value recorded in the financial statements).
+The total valuations in the two Armadillo Partnerships performed by Jones Lang LaSalle are £1.6 million higher than the value recorded in the financial statements, of which the Group's share is £0.3 million.
+The sum of these is £45.9 million and translates to 29.3 pence per share.
+We have included this revised valuation in the adjusted diluted net asset calculation (see note 14).